tapwork/frozenrefreshcontrol/README.md

 # Summary
-Presententing a modal viewcontroller when the UIRefreshControl is running, the UIRefreshControl stops rotating.
+Presententing a modal viewcontroller when the UIRefreshControl is running, the UIRefreshControl stops rotating and will be frozen.
 Issue occurs since iOS 9.

 #Steps to Reproduce